 It is sometimes easy to forget the sheer amount of territory that the Romans once occupied.
 Encompassing much of Europe and the UK, there are traces of their occupancy scattered throughout the continent.

-Whilst some are more well known such as Hadrian's wall in the UK and The Colosseum in Rome, there are plenty of smaller, yet still significant sites that are worth visiting if you are interested in the Roman Empire and exploring its ruins.
+Whilst some are more well known such as Hadrian's wall in the UK, the Segovia Aqueduct and the Colosseum in Rome, there are plenty of smaller, yet still significant sites that are worth visiting if you are interested in the Roman Empire and exploring its ruins.

 Lyon, in France, is one of those places.

 Lugdunum, the city that is now known as 'Lyon', was an important Roman town in the ancient Roman Gaul.
 Coming from the Gaulish word 'Lugudonon', which means fortress, or hill, the hilly landscapes was home to one of the larger cities in the western region of the empire.

 It was settled as early as 44BC and soon became the administrative capital for Gaul (France) and Germany.
 It was home to the imperial mint and was visited by many leaders and officials during their reigns.

 This rich history and sheer size of the city (historians estimate that there could have been up to 200,000 inhabitants at one time), along with its well preserved sites, make Lyon a great place to explore Gallo - Roman history.

 There are two key sites that you will want to visit, and luckily they are right next to each other.
 Located on the hill of Fourvière, the site is either a steep ascent by foot, or an easy 5 minute ride by funicular.
 Being the funicular fan that I am, this was a no brainer.
 At €2.80 return, it was also very reasonable.